Plan Your Perfect Summer Travel Capsule Wardrobe

 5. Soft Pants/Paperbag Style Pants

-The holy grail summer outfit item, you will want to wear these pants every single day of your summer trip.
+The holy grail summer outfit item – you will want to wear these pants every single day of your summer trip.
 It’s not even worth bringing jeans to destinations like the Mediterranean over the summer because you simply just won’t be able to stand the heavy material.
 But, bring a pair of cropped black pants with some subtle stripes, made in a wrinkle-free material of course, and you will seriously struggle to want to wear anything else.
 These kind of pants are incredibly comfortable, look stylish, are breathable, and can go with anything if you choose a subtle pattern.
 I like to buy a style that is high-waisted so I can pair with a brami or crop top or tuck in a shirt that is a regular length.

 6. Black Tank Top

 I’m not sure how I would get through the summer without my solid black tank from Target.
 They have changed it up a bit from when I bought my tanks many years ago — mine were made by a different Target brand — but the Universal Thread tanks still have fantastic reviews.
 They are only $8 and that’s not even the sale price.
 You will wear this black tank with every single article of clothing you bring on your summer vacation.
 Old Navy also has classic black tanks for $6 that are much loved.

 7. Blue and White Striped Midi-Dress

 You might think that a blue and white striped dress is a fluff piece and shouldn’t necessarily be included in your summer travel capsule wardrobe, but I would beg to differ.
 Nothing says “I’m spending my summer on the islands of Greece” or “I’m picking lavender in the fields of Provence” more than blue and white.
 No matter where you go, blue and white stripes are just a vibe.
-And because this is the case, you can choose from a huge selection of dresses on Amazon, Nordstrom Rack, or wherever you prefer to shop.
-I personally prefer midi-style dresses for travel because it can be pretty windy during summer and I don’t want to have to worry about my dress flying up while sightseeing.
+Luckily, you can choose from a huge selection of dresses on Amazon, Nordstrom Rack, or wherever you prefer to shop.
+I personally prefer midi-style dresses for travel because it can be pretty windy during the summer and I don’t want to have to worry about my dress flying up while sightseeing.
 You can combat this problem easily with a pair of bike shorts though.
 And, I don’t like maxi dresses for traveling because I just don’t want it dragging on the ground as I’m hiking up to the Acropolis.

 8. White Button Down Shirt